 If it’s a first-person narrative there is unlikely to be a problem.
 You probably had a clear vision of this character narrating when you first had the idea for the book.
 With a third-person narrative you have more options open to you.
 We rarely use the God-like overview of Victorian novelists now.
 The viewpoint usually narrows down to one specific character, with only a partial view of what is going on.
 Should it be the chief protagonist?
 A lesser character who can bear witness to these events, as in Wuthering Heights?
 Another option is to alternate between two protagonists.
 This can allow us to know more of the plot than would otherwise be the case.

 The best way to get inside this character is to share some of their experience.
 I read Mary Gentle’s Ash and was struck by the detail of her protagonist tucking her sword-hand under her armpit on a frosty morning before battle, so that it wouldn’t be stiff with cold when she needed it.
 Mary is a member of a re-enactment society.
 Yes, I thought, she’s been there, done that.
+These little details work especially well for children, who often understand the specific more than the general, the physical and immediate, more than the theoretical and indefinite.

 You can have fun, too, with the unreliable narrator.
 I wrote Blacksmith’s Telling in the Morgan le Fay sequence from the point of view of a Dark Age pagan Cumbrian smith.
 He is antagonistic to the central character, Morgan, but the reader is invited, subtly, I hope, not to trust everything he says.